-The survey found out that about 61% of Internet shoppers' requests for a test drive were not answered within four days and 45% of the shoppers were not contacted within 14 days.
+The survey found out that about 61 percent of Internet shoppers' requests for a test drive were not answered within four days and 45 percent of the shoppers were not contacted within 14 days.

 In an interview with Automotive News Europe, James Rodger, automotive partner at BearingPoint, said that for the automakers to get through the lengthened period of weak consumer demand in Europe, they would have to quickly and efficiently respond to sales inquiries.